Krishna Desai

-Krishna Desai (13 October 1877 - 5 June 1970) was a member of the Communist Party of India (CPI) from the state of Maharashtra.
+Krishna Desai (13 October 1877 - 5 June 1970) was an Indian politician.
+He served as a member of the Maharashtra Legislative Assembly representing the Communist Party of India from 1967 until his assassination in 1970.

 Life

-He was a Member of Legislative Assembly of Maharashtra, who represented the working-class Mumbai constituency of Parel, then a communist stronghold.
+He was a Member of Legislative Assembly of Maharashtra, who represented the working-class Mumbai Parel Assembly constituency then a communist stronghold.
 Desai was murdered in 1970, and this was preceded by the burning of the office of the CPI-led Girni Kamgar Union.
 Hansen considers his murder to be the culmination of the Shiv Sena campaign against the communists.
 His murder was a sign of a Sena victory in its struggle for the domination of unions and politics in Mumbai's working class district.